Key Takeaways

 If you believe your employer is systematically denying overtime or minimum wage to you and your coworkers, document the violation carefully.
 Keep records of your actual hours worked, your pay stubs, any company policies about timekeeping and compensation, and any communications about pay practices.
 Talk to coworkers — carefully — to determine whether others have the same experience.
 And contact an employment attorney early, because collective actions require careful planning and need to move quickly.
 The statute of limitations keeps running until each person opts in, so starting earlier means more workers can be included and more back pay can be recovered.

 At Addison Law, we represent Oklahoma workers in FLSA collective actions and wage claims.
-Our attorneys evaluate whether your case is suitable for collective treatment and have the resources to take on employers who violate wage laws at scale.
-If your employer stole wages from you and your coworkers, contact us.
+Our attorneys evaluate whether your case is suitable for collective treatment and whether the employer's pay practice affected similarly situated workers.
+Oklahoma's oil and gas, restaurant, healthcare, and logistics industries often raise recurring wage-and-hour issues — from automatic meal deductions in hospitals to off-the-clock work in oilfield services.
+If your employer underpaid you and your coworkers, contact us.

 Frequently Asked Questions